ahegazipro/scripts/README.md

 5. [Sudoko solution validator](ssv) : A C program that reads a sudoko solution and validate the solution is right OR giving the wrong answer's specific position.
 6. [Employees Purchase management System ](EPMS) : A C++ program that manages employees, products and their purchases and save them into csv files.
 7. [ Arduino Robot Controller ](ARC) : An arduino program controlles a 4-wheel robot.
+8. [ Arduino PWM wirte ](pwmwrite.ion): A function that produce an analog voltage on a non-PWM arduino pin.

 ## Contact ME:
 Ahmad Hegazy <ahegazipro@gmail.com> ..